Institut für Pflegewissenschaft

 Pflegeerhebung

-The National Prevalence Measurement of Quality of Care (LPZ 2.0) is an annual survey conducted in Austrian healthcare facilities that gathers and analyzes information on care problems bedsores, incontinence, malnutrition, falls, physical restraints and pain as well as quality indicators and conducted prevention and intervention measures.
+• The Quality of Care Survey 2.0 (PQE 2.0) is an annual survey in Austrian healthcare facilities that collects and analyses information on the care problems of pressure ulcers, incontinence, malnutrition, falls, measures that restrict freedom/restrict freedom, pain, quality indicators and preventive measures and interventions implemented.

 Age and nursing